Willard Burke, a doctor with a popular health facility, turned to dynamite in 1910 to solve what he saw as a problem patient.

 “(District Attorney) Clarence Lea is a fine boy,” he told the newspaper.
 “He fought me bitterly throughout this trial but I forgive him.
-He is simply doing his appointed work.
-Lea is ambitious.
-One of these days he hopes to run for Congress and if I am free and out of stripes, I intend to vote for him.”
+He is simply doing his appointed work.”

-Friends and former patients of Dr. Burke petitioned Gov. Hiram Johnson to pardon the physician and allow him to return to his profession.
+Friends and former patients of Burke petitioned Governor Hiram Johnson to pardon the physician and allow him to return to his profession.

-His original trial lasted 21 days, but appeals and requests for a new trial dragged on until finally reaching the state Supreme Court in 1912, when the sentence and guilty verdict were upheld.
-At the time of the petition, he had served one year of his 10-year sentence.
+His original trial lasted 21 days, but appeals and requests for a new trial dragged on, reaching the state Supreme Court in 1912.
+The sentence and guilty verdict were upheld.
+He had already served one year of his 10-year sentence.

-“It is understood that if Dr. Burke is liberated he will in all probability reopen his sanitarium and resume the practice of his profession there.
-Since his arrest, he has made several attempts to dispose of the property, but without success.
-Patients from all over the Pacific coast used to come to the sanitarium for treatment, and it is to the efforts of former patients that the size of the petition now about to be presented to Governor Johnson is largely due,” reported the Press Democrat, March 16, 1913.
+“If Burke is liberated, he will in all probability reopen his sanitarium and resume (his) practice.
+Patients from all over the Pacific coast used to come to the sanitarium for treatment,” reported the Press Democrat, March 16, 1913.

-Dr. Burke wasn’t idle in prison.
-He assisted at the San Quentin hospital and welcomed Dr. Leo Stanley to his post in 1913.
+Burke wasn’t idle in prison.
+He assisted at the San Quentin hospital.
+When Leo Stanley was appointed resident physician in 1913, Burke was there to welcome him to his new post.
 Burke served as Stanley’s assistant for two years.

-“Since Dr. Burke has been confined in San Quentin he has been a model prisoner and for some months he has been assisting in the hospital at the penitentiary,” reported the Press Democrat, June 20, 1913.
+“Since Burke has been confined in San Quentin, he has been a model prisoner,” reported the Press Democrat, June 20, 1913.

-Dr. Burke was paroled in late 1915 but since he wasn’t allowed to practice medicine while on parole, he took a job as a laborer, cutting wood at a mine in Butte County.
+Burke was paroled in late 1915.
+Since he wasn’t allowed to practice medicine while on parole, he took a job as a laborer, cutting wood at a mine in Butte County.

 On Jan.
-26, 1916, Gov. Johnson, who was briefly Burke’s attorney early in the case, pardoned his 65-year-old former client.
+26, 1916, Governor Johnson, who was briefly Burke’s attorney early in the case, pardoned his 65-year-old former client.

 “I believe that he has bitterly paid the law’s penalty,” the judge said.